shakenfist/shakenfist/docs/developer_guide/authentication.md

 When a request is made from the "system" namespace for a resource in a different namespace, the API request is made using the foreign namespace and the foreign namespace's service key.

+Service keys exist in the namespace's key data structures just as other keys do, and are therefore visible when you list keys.
+As of v0.7, service keys expire after five minutes, and are never reused.
+Before v0.7 service keys were always named "_service_key".
+From v0.7 service keys have a name of the form "_service_key[a-zA-Z]+".

 ## Key Storage